Dicut

 defined from a partition of the vertices into two subsets, so that each edge that has an endpoint in both subsets is directed from the first subset to the second.
+This is analogous to a cut in undirected graphs (although the cut refers to the partition of vertices rather than the set of edges between them, so it is more accurate to say that the dicut is analogous to the cut-set).
 Each strongly connected component of the graph must be entirely contained in one of the two subsets, so a strongly connected graph has no nontrivial dicuts.
 Often, the underlying directed graph is assumed to be weakly connected; if not, the empty edge set would correspond to multiple vertex partitions.

 The second of the two subsets in a dicut, a subset of vertices with no edges that exit the subset, is called a closure.
 The closure problem is the algorithmic problem of finding a dicut, in an edge-weighted directed graph, whose total weight is as large as possible.
 It can be solved in polynomial time.

-All edges crossing between the subsets go from Subset 1 to Subset 2, so a partition of the set into these subsets is a dicut.
-Subset 2 is a closure because there are no edges which exit it.